fuzzylogicxx/fuzzylogic/posts/andy’s-40th.md

 title: Andy’s 40th
 noteWithTitle: true
 pageSpecificRobotsDirective: noindex, nofollow
-date: 2024-02-17
+date: 2024-02-18
 description: Great night seeing friends, playing records and celebrating
 tags:
   - note
   - friends
   - music
   - djing
-location: Dumbarton Road, Glasgow
+location: Lynch’s Bar, London Road, Glasgow
 draft: true
 ---
 I just had a brilliant time

+upstairs at Lynch’s Bar, (The Olde Burnt Barns) London Road, Glasgow.

-Wendy Taylor, Robert, Jamie, Ragnar solveig Oli Andrew Martin Izzie Jamie Dougal
+Wendy Taylor who is gavs pal, Robert, Jamie, Ragnar solveig Oli Andrew Martin Izzie Jamie it asd been jamie t birtday sdo was nice to sdee him rest of stirling crew Julie and Ciaran
+Dougal
+Vic and Davie
 Craigy Moog
+Woody
+BS crew pete

-Asked to play Stevie Wonder’s happy birthday but had to tell them I was warned explicitly not to play it!
+Played two sets.
+One at the start where I got to play Komiko and Dayton.
+Asked by Andys sister to play Stevie Wonder’s while they brought a cake happy birthday but had to tell them I was warned explicitly not to play it!

+second set where i played Mr K edit, Freeeze and Sylvester much to Roberts and the Stirling crew’s delight and delgado jazz works.

+Even managed to head home at a reasonable time (despite Martin and Izzie’s best attempts to steal our taxi)

 It was great to see everyone.
 I really enjoyed all the DJs’ different tunes.
 Us old heads have still got it!